whitfin/it.each/README.md

 require('it-each')({ testPerIteration: true });
 ```

 This will enable `it.each()` for use in your testing.
+You are able to call the module again if you want to update any settings, for example if one suite requires a test per iteration and a different suite does not.

+If testPerIteration is either unset or `false`, the `timeout` and `slow` values of the tests are multiplied by the number of elements in the array in order to avoid hitting Mocha timeouts unnecessarily.
+In addition, the test name is appended with a tracking value (`- 1/X`) to provide additional context should a failure occur.
+This ensures that common code per tests does not remove the ability to calculate which set of values is causing an issue.

+### Example Usage ###

-There are two different ways you can use `it.each`, one with dynamic titles, and one with static titles.
+There are two different ways you can use `it.each`; with dynamic titles, and with static titles.
 Dynamic is better if you're intending to track your tests through the loop, whereas static is very similar to just putting an async loop inside your call to the usual `it`.

-### Explanation ###

-There are example files inside the `examples/` directory, with both methods of titling, however here are the signatures you can use, and an explanation of how it works:
+There are examples inside the `test/` directory, with both methods of titling - however here are the signatures you can use, and an explanation of how it works:

 **Dynamic**